 Rates can also be influenced by factors such as uninsured motorist statistics, expenses related to repairs and medical treatment, as well as the overall crime rate in the city.

-Find below the average annual car insurance cost for drivers in some of Ohio’s major cities.
+The table below shows the average annual car insurance premiums for Ohio’s largest cities.

 Select your city below to see the insurance company and its average full coverage rates.